Nwachukwuchinedu/novel/README.md

-# Lumina - Premium Story Platform
+# Jelly Novel - Premium Story Platform

 A Next.js 14 application focusing on immersive reading experiences using Framer Motion and Physics-based interactions.